“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “No. The Chinese put all the Turkish rug factories out of business.
 Though the dealers there will pretend to be offended if you question their authenticity.
 Anyway, it’s not really meaningful to speak of the origin of an Oriental rug.
 Many of the classic designs have been a shared vocabulary for hundreds of years.
 Even many so-called local designs were borrowed from other regions long before anyone remembered.”

 “Where do the designs come from then?
-I’m actually really ignorant about this.”
+I have to confess I’m really ignorant about this.”

 “I have no idea.
-I know it’s a traditional pattern, but it took off in the sixties, didn’t it?”
+I think it took off in the sixties, didn’t it?”

 “But where did the original rug makers get their ideas for all these amazing designs?” said Louisa, sweeping her hand across the loft.